elonkusk/java-tron/docs/implement-a-customized-actuator-en.md

 ## Implement SumActuator

-For now, the default Actuator supported by java-tron is located in `org.tron.core.actuator`.
+For now, the default Actuator supported by unichain-core is located in `org.unx.core.actuator`.
 Creating `SumActuator` under this directory:

 ```java
 public class SumActuator extends AbstractActuator {